w3c/wai-tutorials/source/tables/multiple-headers.html.erb.md

 support: <strong>Developed with support</strong> from the <a href="http://www.w3.org/WAI/ACT/">WAI-ACT</a> project, co-funded by the European Commission <abbr title="Information Society Technologies">IST</abbr> Programme.
 ---

-Multi-level header tables are too complex to identify a strict horizontal or vertical association between header and data cells.
+Tables with multiple headers are too complex to identify a strict horizontal or vertical association between header and data cells.
 In such tables, each table header is identified with an (document-wide) unique `id`.
 Data cells refer to those `id`s by listing one or more in their `headers` attribute, separated by spaces.

 Tables that should be marked up this way include:

 - Tables with column headers that repeat or change part-way through the table.
 - Tables with three or more header cells associated to each data cell.

-Multi-level header tables may also need to have a caption to identify it and a summary to describe the layout of the table, see [Caption & Summary](caption-summary.html).
+Tables with multiple headers may also need to have a caption to identify it and a summary to describe the layout of the table, see [Caption & Summary](caption-summary.html).

 In many cases it is worth to consider to restructure the information in such tables to make them less complex for all readers, for example by splitting the information in smaller, more manageable tables as shown in [Example 3](#split-up-multi-level-tables).